 If you can’t find what you need in MyAviva – which can depend on things like when you took your policy out, or if it’s in a Trust – you can get in touch online or by phone.

 When's my policy due to finish, and what happens when it ends?

 You can find the policy end date by logging in to MyAviva.
 When the policy ends, your cover stops, and we won’t collect any more premiums.

 Some of my personal details have changed.
 How do I let you know?

 If you’d like to change your home address, email address or phone number, you may be able to make that update in MyAviva.
-If not – maybe because you have a few policies with us, it’s a joint policy, or it’s in a Trust – call us or email us, and we’ll make that change for you.
+If not – maybe because you have a few policies with us, it’s a joint policy, or it’s in a Trust – just contact us, and we’ll make that change for you.

 Protecting your personal details is important to us.
 Here’s how we use your information.

 3. Your payments

 If you’d like to change your payment date or details, or pay a missed payment, just get in touch with us.

 What if I'm struggling to pay my premiums?